 How to draw a rose kolam with dots ( 15 pulli kolam )

 Rangoli stencil available in the market has been used to get the central design.
 Place the stencil on the floor and using white powder fill up the stencil to get the central design.
 After removing the stencil draw a free hand border with two parallel lines drawn simultaneously.
 Around the border add four parallel line motifs on the sides and in the gaps - different patterns for sides and the gaps - are drawn.
 The kolamcan be stopped this stage.
 However I wanted to improve on it but make it simple.
 So I added I used just one colour, green to get the design at the top.
 The green colour lines are added as shown between the white lines or parallel to the white lines.
 They are also added to the central stencil design.
 One more combination of stencil and kolam is ready.
 A simple but different type of design.
-This combination has been used in Rangoli - special designs and special designs with stencil.
 The patterns chosen for the free hand part of the kolam should as far as possible match the design taken from the stencil There are 12 kolam below for Margazhi.2012 I liked kolam 9, 7, 5 and 4 and 3.
 Hope you like all of them!!
 Please remember to like my Facebook page Rangoli sans dots.

 Colourful free hand Margazhi kolam